-In the NoEnviroSVC and EnviroSVC models, the quarterly Nino4 index is included as a spatially varying covariate.
-Skipjack tuna are known to shift their distribution towards the central Pacific during positive phases of the El Nino Southern Oscillation (ENSO).
+In the NoEnviroSVC and EnviroSVC models, the quarterly Nino4 index is included as a SVC.
+Skipjack tuna are known to shift their distribution towards the central Pacific during positive phases of the ENSO.
 The Nino4 index is the western most ENSO index, and is the temperature anomaly calculated over a region (…) which overlaps the most with the spatial simulation frame.
-Including the climate index as an SVC estimates an additional random set of mean zero random effects (corresponding to the spatial knots).
+Including the climate index as an SVC estimates an additional random set of mean zero random effects (corresponding to the “knots”).
 These extra random effects can be interpreted as the slope of the relationship between abundance at that spatial location and the Nino4 index.
 A positive random effect indicates that abundance is estimated to increase at that given location with positive phases of the climate index, and the magnitude of the random effect will give the size of the estimated change in abundance.